hackclub/hackclub/workshops/python_stock_viewer/README.md

 header = {'X-Finnhub-Token':'[TOKEN]'}
 # Replace [TOKEN] with the token you got from Finnhub
 ```
 How does this code work?
-The line creates a Python dictionary with an attribute `'X-Finnhub-Token'` and a value of your token .
-This JSON is saved as a variable, and later, we'll pass the variable into the request.
+The line creates a Python dictionary with an attribute `'X-Finnhub-Token'` and a value of your token.
+This dictionary is saved as a variable, and later, we'll pass the variable into the request.
+When the server sees that your request has a token, it *authenticates* you, or lets you use the API.

 ## Making our First Request